 The second most reported inquiry was utilities.
-As a result, Outlier recently expanded add a second focus around utilities.
+As a result, Outlier recently added a second focus around utilities.
 We are looking forward to providing news consumers with the information they need to navigate loosely regulated utility companies and agencies.

 WHAT IF I NEED MORE OR DIFFERENT INFORMATION?

 Outlier is proud to call Detroit home.
-However, we encourage others beyond The Motor City, especially journalists and foundations, to utilize this framework to connect residents with the information they need and value.
-Examples of this modeling can be seen across the country:
+We also encourage others beyond The Motor City, especially journalists and foundations, to utilize this framework to connect residents with the information they need and value.